alfonsarmie/online-shop-fullstack/docs/api/README.md

 ## Module: Products (`/api/products`)

 ### **POST /api/products**
-Creates a new product with associated prices, images, and sizes.
+Creates a new product along with its images, prices, and sizes.

 **Headers:**
 - `x-token`: Valid JWT token from an admin user.